This page contains a chronological list of assignments and the topics we are covering each week as well as the readings.

 (3) Yung, Y. et al. (2009).
 Consumer adoption of mobile TV: Examining psychological flow and medianext term content.
 Computers in Human Behavior 25(1). doi:10.1016/j.chb.2008.07.011

-- Extra-Credit Reading (stand-alone blog post): Effects of gratification-opportunities and gratifications-obtained on preferences of instant messaging and e-mail among college students.
-Telematics and Informatics, May 2009. doi:10.1016/j.tele.2008.06.001
+• Extra-Credit Reading (stand-alone blog post/25 points): Effects of gratification-opportunities and gratifications-obtained on preferences of instant messaging and e-mail among college students.
+Telematics and Informatics, May 2009. doi:10.1016/j.tele.2008.06.001 OR any scholarly reading from your research that you believe fits over-arching course themes – the reading post must make the linkage clear.

 Students will prepare a written reading reflection at least three times during the quarter.
-These mini-essays (approximately 500-600 words) should be posted to the student blog before 9 am the day of class.
+These mini-essays (approximately 500-600 words) should be posted to the student blog before noon the day of class.
 They should be substantive, be spell-checked, and integrate readings with real life experience/observation.
-They should be distributed throughout the quarter.
-Two other weeks, students should post three open-ended discussion questions triggered by the required readings.
-These posts are due by 9 am the day of class.
+They should be distributed throughout the quarter (to help you manage your time).
+These posts are due by noon the day of class.

 Reading examples and assessment criteria